tomasherceg/dotvvm-docs/Pages/advanced-electron.md

 Required : **Node.js**

-You can use our **dotnet new template** for creating a new project.
-You can download template [here](https://github.com/riganti/dotvvm-electron/tree/master/_template).
+You can use our [**dotnet new template**](https://github.com/riganti/dotvvm-electron/tree/master/_template) for creating a new project.
-Or if  you want setup manually, you must install this packages.
+Or if  you want to setup manually, you must install this packages.
 1. Install nuget package
 ```
 Install-Package DotVVM.Framework.Integration.Electron